Last updated: May 12, 2026

 A World War I memorial on the Jasper courthouse square, erected by Marion Post No. 62 of the American Legion, is dedicated "To the sons of Marion County who gave their lives for democracy and the freedom of the world."
 The memorial lists 21 names: Otis Brown, C. L. Bryant, Elton Carter, S. E. Condra, Reece Crabtree, Cecil L. Davenport, Thos.
 C. Dodson, F. W. Fults, J. T. Hackney, W. E. Harrell, Horace Harris, J. T. Hogan, Earl Holtzclaw, F. L. Long, Hugh S. McKelvey, S. F. Powell, Wm.
 A. Slaughter, Lacy O. Smith, Wm.
 A. Suits, Rufus D. Venable, and Homer C. Winton.
 The slight discrepancy between the 20 deaths in the TSLA roster and the 21 names on the memorial likely reflects differences in record-keeping criteria: the memorial may include men who died shortly after their service from war-related causes, while the state roster counted only deaths during active service.

-The TSLA roster also records the names of four Marion County men who were prisoners of war and three who were cited for bravery, though the specific names and citations have not been retrieved from the available source.
+The TSLA roster also records four Marion County men taken as prisoners of war and three men cited for bravery.
 The roster provides a rare demographic snapshot of a rural Tennessee county's mobilization: the 668 men represent roughly one in every 30 county residents, or a much larger share of the county's military-age male population.

 World War II (1941–1945)